Jeffrey Rosen (legal academic): Career

-Rosen, the son of Estelle and Sidney Rosen, is married to Lauren Coyle Rosen, a cultural anthropologist, attorney, and assistant professor of anthropology at Princeton University.
-Previously, he was married to Christine Rosen (formerly Stolba), a historian.
-Rosen worked with Justice Elena Kagan for many years and is the brother-in-law of the former Acting Solicitor General of the United States Neal Katyal.
+In 2024, Rosen was named a Chevalier of the Ordre des Arts et des Lettres (Order of Arts and Letters) of France.

 Journalism

 Rosen has written frequently about the U.S. Supreme Court.
-He has interviewed Chief Justice John Roberts, Justice John Paul Stevens, Justice Stephen Breyer, Justice Elena Kagan, Justice Ruth Bader Ginsburg, Justice Neil Gorsuch and Justice Anthony Kennedy.
+He has interviewed Chief Justice John Roberts, Justice John Paul Stevens, Justice Stephen Breyer, Justice Elena Kagan, Justice Ruth Bader Ginsburg, Justice Neil Gorsuch, Justice Amy Coney Barrett and Justice Anthony Kennedy.
 Justice Ginsburg credited his early support for her Supreme Court candidacy as a factor in her nomination. "...she sent me a generous note, fanning my hopes of becoming a judicial Boswell.
 (You planted the idea, she wrote, I'll try hard to develop it.)"
-His essay about Sonia Sotomayor, then a potential Supreme Court nominee, provoked controversy for its use of anonymous sources, however, other media outlets, including the New York Times, had relied upon similar sources.
+His essay about Sonia Sotomayor, then a potential Supreme Court nominee, provoked controversy for its use of anonymous sources in relaying criticisms of Sotomayor's record on the Second Circuit, however, other media outlets, including the New York Times, had relied upon similar sources.
 In an opinion piece published after Kagan's nomination hearings and before the Senate's vote on her confirmation, Rosen encouraged Kagan to look to the late Justice Louis Brandeis as a model "to develop a positive vision of progressive jurisprudence in an age of economic crisis, financial power and technological change."

 In 2006, the legal historian David Garrow called him "the nation's most widely read and influential legal commentator."